runemalm/OpenDDD.NET/README.md

 By utilizing the DDD principles and design patterns, hexagonal architecture and other well-known patterns, this framework is especially crafted for domain-driven design and implementing bounded contexts with C# and the .NET framework.

-If you're interested in becoming a contributor, please drop us a line or simply create a pull request and we'll see what we can do together.
+If you're interested in becoming a contributor, please drop us a line or simply create a pull request.

 ### Key Features

 - Domain model versioning.
-- Swagger docs auto-generation.
+- Swagger support.
-- Bounded context code generation from yaml.
+- Code generation support.
-- Event-driven architecture.
 - Domain- & Integration events.
 - Migration support.
-- Standard design patterns.
+- Based on industry standard design patterns.
 - Testing framework.
 - Extensible architecture through *ports and adapters*.
-- Project templates for getting started quickly.
+- Rider/VS Project templates.
-- Code examples.

 ### Design Patterns